 Dr. Lane's scholarly interests include film authorship, history, cultural studies, and feminist theory.
-She is the author of the books, "Feminist Hollywood: From Born in Flames to Point Break" (Wayne State UP, 2000) and "Magnolia" (Wiley-Blackwell, 2011), which is the first full-length study of the Paul Thomas Anderson film.
-She has published journal articles in Cinema Journal, Mississippi Quarterly, The Journal of Popular Film and TV, Australian Screen Education, and Film and History.
-She also has essays in various edited collections, including "Culture, Trauma, and Conflict: Cultural Studies Perspectives on War, Authorship and Film;" "Hollywood Transgressor: The Films of Kathryn Bigelow;", and Contemporary American Independent Film;" "Feminism Goes to the Movies" and "Hitchcock and Adaptation."
+She is the author of the forthcoming book, "Phantom Lady: Hollywood Producer Joan Harrison, The Forgotten Woman Behind Hitchcock" (Chicago Review Press, February 2020).
+She has written the books, "Feminist Hollywood: From Born in Flames to Point Break" (Wayne State UP, 2000) and "Magnolia" (Wiley-Blackwell Series in Film and Television, 2011), which is the first full-length study of the Paul Thomas Anderson film.
+She has published journal articles in Cinema Journal, the Quarterly Review of Film and Television, Cine-Files, Mississippi Quarterly, and The Journal of Popular Film and TV.
+She also has essays in various edited collections, including "Culture, Trauma, and Conflict: Cultural Studies Perspectives on War, Authorship and Film;" "Hollywood Transgressor: The Films of Kathryn Bigelow;" Contemporary American Independent Film;" "Feminism Goes to the Movies" and "Hitchcock and Adaptation."

 She won a Provost's Award for Excellence in Teaching in 2007.
 She teaches undergraduate and graduate courses, including History of Motion Pictures I & II; Film Directors; Women, Media, & Popular Culture; Aesthetics and Analysis; and Pedagogy and Film, among others.
 She holds a joint appointment with the American Studies program.